Canadian Immigration Officials Use DNA Websites To Identify Migrants

 “DNA testing assists the CBSA in determining identity by providing indicators of nationality thereby enabling us to focus further lines of investigation on particular countries,” The Guardian cites.

-The agency affirmed that migrants were giving their consent to having their information submitted to the sites but declined providing further information about their investigative techniques.
+The agency affirmed that migrants were giving their consent to having their information submitted to the sites but declined to provide further information about their investigative techniques.

 The issue was initially reported to news outlets earlier this year by lawyer Subodh Bharati, whose Liberian client had been living in Canada since the 1990s, but was flagged as Nigerian by authorities citing DNA ancestry sites.
 Bharati’s concern was that his client had given consent to the test while detained in a maximum security prison, which may have swayed his decision to be cooperative.